 Yorkshire Dales walk - Calton and Malhamdale

-Terry Fletcher heads for the peace and quiet of the hills above the ever-popular Yorkshire Dales village of Malham
+Head for the peace and quiet of the hills above the ever-popular Yorkshire Dales village of Malham.

 Malham is one of the most visited villages in the Yorkshire Dales and it would be a rare day when it is not thronged with hikers and sightseers yet this walk among the nearby fells is never busy and it is not unusual to have it completely to yourself.